Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET performance in physical experiments

 \subsection{Performance on Complex Touches}

 To evaluate the model's effectiveness in tactile reconstruction during practical operations, we tested it with a series of complex touch scenarios.
 These included configurations involving multiple fingers, annular touch, annular touch with finger, and L-shaped touches.

+Fig. \ref{fig-experimentrecon2} presents a comparison among three methods: the $l1$ regularization reconstruction\cite{Tehrani2012}, SOTA DNN, and the proposed PTET framework.
+The results highlight the following observations: In the multi-finger touch phantom(Fig. 10a), both $l1$ and the DNN failed to resolve clear touch boundaries, while PTET reconstructed distinct, spatially localized regions corresponding to each finger.
+For the annular touch cases(Fig. \ref{fig-experimentrecon2}b and \ref{fig-experimentrecon2}c), the $l1$ and the DNN results showed partial or broken ring structures.
+In contrast, PTET successfully captured the complete annular shape, including the subtle structural difference introduced by the central finger in Fig. 10c.
+In the L-shaped touch phantom (Fig. \ref{fig-experimentrecon2}d), $l1$ reconstruction was severely blurred, and the DNN yielded only partially correct contours.
+However, PTET produced a sharply defined L-shape, demonstrating superior spatial resolution and generalization to previously unseen topologies.

-Fig. \ref{fig-experimentrecon2} shows the model's ability to generalize effectively to diverse real-world touch interactions even without specific labels.
+These results indicate that the PTET framework's ability to generalize effectively to diverse real-world touch interactions even without specific labels.
 These results demonstrate the model's adaptability and robustness for practical applications.
-Supplementary video 1 shows the real-time tactile reconstruction performance on selected phantoms.
+Supplementary Video 1 shows the real-time tactile reconstruction performance on selected phantoms.